 I hold up my hands and admit that this subject is a real pot boiler in legal circles.
 Perhaps one that I should have the good sense to give a wide berth, for fear of the digital consequences.
 Good sense was never one of my strong points.
 For me, the subject is and has been a cause celebre throughout my career working with the legal community.
 It’s personal.

 I was unable to verify the statistic from the LSSA meeting.
 However, I did find a whole host of data on the subject from The Legal Services Consumer Panel.
-Their reports page can be found here and a brief synopsis of the current trends on this link.
 Statistics are great – sometimes.
 Occasionally they need to be balanced with common sense and a little anecdotal evidence.
 So, please forgive me if I continue in a personal vein and grant me the indulgence of a few anecdotes…

 My first encounter with the legal profession came at the tender age of 18.
 My father frog-marched me down to a large law firm in central Manchester.
 He was an astute guy who wished to make both a will and arrangements for the transfer of the majority of his assets to my sister and myself.
 He’d heard about inheritance tax.

 After waiting for 45 minutes, we were greeted by a flustered, terse individual who gave us the impression that we were only there under sufferance.
 After taking details, we were hastily ushered out and a week later had to return to have the relevant documentation re-drafted correctly.
 Getting what my father wanted took longer than necessary and our expectations were not managed.
 The bill landed on time.